|

 New electrical

-service has been being installed for lighting and maintenance.
+service has been installed for lighting and maintenance.

 Landscaping is progressing.